jawahit/algorithms/README.md

       11.Game Theory(NS)
       12.NP Complete(NS)

-# Algorithms Problem Solving - Princeton University
+# Algorithms1 & Problem Solving - Princeton University

-   In this sections i have started solving the problems/assignments from princeton university it has two parts Algorithm1, Algorithm2      and week by week schedule
+   In this sections i have started solving the problems/assignments of week by week schedule from princeton university

        -> Algorithm 1